Skip to page content

 Please contact schoolwellbeing@leeds.gov.uk to speak about support for breakfast and after school clubs.

-Key research papers for breakfast consumption
+Key research papers for breakfast

 The effects of breakfast on behaviour and academic performance in children and adolesents